Slurm Job & Port Forwarding

 from our browser window.

-A Slurm script to start Jupyter server with caution
+A Slurm script to start Jupyter server with sbatch

 These steps are to be performed on klone